Link search Menu Expand Document

 • press K3 to load the selected PSET

-delete preset / PSET
+delete PSET

 • select DELETE and use E3 to choose a saved PSET